Dan J. Harkey

 $153,900 NOI /.065 Cap Rate = value = $2,367,692

 From an investment standpoint, market Cap Rates can show a prevailing rate of return at a time before debt service.
-The cap rate procedure will assist a lender and investor in measuring returns on invested capital and profitability based on cash flow.
-An informed lender or investor should understand that there may be dramatic variations in a property's value when unsupported or unrealistic Cap Rates are applied.
+The cap rate procedure helps lenders and investors measure returns on invested capital and profitability based on cash flow.
+An informed lender or investor should understand that there may be dramatic variations in a property’s value when unsupported or unrealistic Cap Rates are applied.

-Cap Rates and demand for income-producing properties will increase or decrease depending on market conditions.
-Cap Rate compression reflects a movement of the rate down because investors perceive real estate as a lower-risk, higher-reward asset class relative to other investment options.
-Cap Rate decompression may result from demand for real estate purchases where cap rates increase, reflecting lower valuations.
-This may be a byproduct of higher interest rates or government intervention such as rent control.
+Cap Rates and demand for income-producing properties will fluctuate depending on market conditions.
+Cap Rate compression reflects a downward movement in the rate because investors perceive real estate as a lower-risk, higher-reward asset class relative to other investment options.
+Cap Rate decompression may result from demand for real estate purchases, where cap rates increase, reflecting lower valuations.
+This may be a byproduct of higher interest rates or government intervention, such as rent control.

 Loan-To-Value Ratio (LTV):